Mount Hermon: 1974-2024

-Syrian Civil War
+2024

-Since the onset of Syrian Civil War, the Syrian-controlled Hermon has continued to be under pro-government forces, though clashes have sporadically erupted on the mountain range and spilled into Lebanon and the Israeli-occupied portion.
-Most notably the Islamist rebel factions of Jaish al-Haramoun took part in the fighting on the Southern slopes of the mountain.
+After the fall of the Assad regime in Syria due to the opposition offensives, on December 8, 2024, Israeli forces took over the summit of Mount Hermon (Jabal El-Sheikh outpost) on the same day.

 Ski resort

 Since 1981, when the Golan Heights Law was passed, the Israeli-occupied portion of the Golan Heights has been governed under Israeli law.
-Mount Hermon hosts the only ski resort in territory held by Israel, including a wide range of ski trails at novice, intermediate, and expert levels.
+Mount Hermon hosts the only ski resort in territory controlled by Israel, including a wide range of ski trails at novice, intermediate, and expert levels.
 It also offers additional winter family activities such as sledding and Nordic skiing.
 Those who operate the Hermon Ski area live in the nearby Israeli settlement of Neve Ativ and the Druze town of Majdal Shams.
 The ski resort has a ski school, ski patrol, and several restaurants located at either the bottom or peak of the area.

 In 2005, the Syrian government had plans to develop a 15-billion-dollar ski resort on the slopes of the mountain.